MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/OnOpenPage-Trigger.md

 >  If you use the [LOCKTABLE Function \(Record\)](LOCKTABLE-Function--Record-.md) in the OnOpenPage trigger, then the table lock will be released when the trigger completes execution and not when the user closes the page.

 > [!NOTE]
->  The OnOpenPage trigger does not support calls to control add\-in methods and properties because the trigger is invoked before the page is instantiated.
-For more information see, [Exposing Methods and Properties in a Windows Client Control Add\-in](Exposing-Methods-and-Properties-in-a-Windows-Client-Control-Add-in.md).
+>  The OnOpenPage trigger does not support calls to control add-in methods and properties because the trigger is invoked before the page is instantiated.
+For more information see, [Exposing Methods and Properties in a Windows Client Control Add-in](Exposing-Methods-and-Properties-in-a-Windows-Client-Control-Add-in.md).